sghpjuikit/player/app/documentation/README.md

 ## Installation

-User installation steps necessary with the above:
+User installation steps necessary:
-- download the application release
+- download an application release from [Github releases](https://github.com/sghpjuikit/player/releases)
 - set up `JDK`
-  make `app/java` directory contain or link to `JDK` of correct version
+  Make `app/java` directory contain or link to `JDK` 11 or 12
-- set up latest 64-bit `VLC` (optional) using one of:
+- set up latest 64-bit `VLC` using one of:
   - make `app/vlc` contain/link to (optionally portable) installation of `VLC`
-  - install `VLC` onto your system, this choice is not recommended if absolute privacy and fragile external dependencies are of concern
+    This is the recommended way, as the application does not depend on external `VLC` version or location
+  - let application discover your `VLC` automatically
+    This requires `VLC` to be installed.
+    Note that updating or changing this `VLC` may interfere with this application
+  - add `VLC` location in application settings in `Settings > Playback > Vlc player locations` This is recommended if you do have `VLC` available, but not installed or integrated in your system Note that updating or changing this `VLC` may interfere with this application

 ## Uninstallation